halcyon/renewedbrain.com/brain-injury.md

 ### What does neuropsychological testing involve?

 Testing usually takes 4-6 hours, sometimes more, depending on the issue.
-The first hour is an interview with the patient and any family  members that may be ableto provide additional information about the patient’s history.
+The first hour is an interview with the patient and any family  members that may be able to provide additional information about the patient’s history.
 You will be asked extensive questions about your symptoms, medical history, psychiatric and social history.
 The remainder of the day will be spent testing the various functions of the brain through different kinds of tasks to see how well you perform.